StanevIvan/test-vm-automation/README.md

 - JSP
 - MySQL

 Setting up the VMs and installing the required software is made mannualy and after that it is provisioned using Vagrant and Bash scripting.
-More details can be found in the README.md file of the vagrant folder.
+More details can be found in the README.md file in vagrant folder.

 Reppo for the source code of the web application: